pyppin.file.dev_null

 Truncate file to size bytes.

 File pointer is left unchanged.
 Size defaults to the current IO position as reported by tell().
-Returns the new size.
+Return the new size.

 writable() bool[source]